dsnnaveen/Face-Emotion-Recognition/README.md

 Transfer learning (TL) is a research problem in machine learning (ML) that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.
 For example, knowledge gained while learning to recognize cars could apply when trying to recognize trucks.
 This area of research bears some relation to the long history of psychological literature on transfer of learning, although formal ties between the two fields are limited.
 From the practical standpoint, reusing or transferring information from previously learned tasks for the learning of new tasks has the potential to significantly improve the sample efficiency of a reinforcement learning agent.

 # Deployment
 n this repository I have made a front end using streamlit .Streamlit doesn’t provide the live capture feature itself, instead uses a third party API.
 I have used streamlit-webrtc which helped to deal with real-time video streams.
 Image captured from the webcam is sent to VideoTransformer function to detect the emotion.
-Then this model was deployed on amazon web services
+Then this model was deployed on Stream lit sharing

 # Acoknoweldgements